DorsetDigital/silverstripe-simpleinstagram/README.md

 # silverstripe-simpleinstagram
 Retrieves the Instagram feed for a given user for embedding in a SilverStripe template

-This module is a simple wrapper for the [Instagram user fee PHP library](https://github.com/pgrimaud/instagram-user-feed)
+This module is a simple wrapper for the [Instagram user feed PHP library](https://github.com/pgrimaud/instagram-user-feed)

 # Requirements